 Mortgage Foreclosure Sales Procedure

 The sale is conducted by the Sheriff, or his designate, in an open bidding process.
-Sales are conducted Monday through Thursday (except legal holidays) at 10:00 a.m. at the Civil Process window in the Sheriff's Office lobby.
+Sales are conducted at our facility in the Government Center on Tuesdays and Wednesdays at 10 a.m.
 The bidding process will begin with the lender, mortgage company, or plaintiff’s attorney/representative verbally announcing their bid.
+Check local newspapers for foreclosure times and dates.

 The successful bidder will receive a Sheriff’s Certificate of Sale that lists the name of the purchaser and the amount of the purchase.
 The Certificate of Sale is prepared by the attorney and includes documentation proving that all statutory requirements have been completed.